soodaayush/BVHApp/README.md

 ![Events](https://github.com/user-attachments/assets/190abfe9-e302-4df4-8431-f7d8429fea92)

 The Events (path: `app/events.jsx`) screen contains a calendar using the `react-native-calendar-picker` package.
-If there are events on a given date, they would be highlighted with a grey tint (e.g: August 27).
-When tapping on the date, the number's tint changes to blue and you can see the events listed for that day below.
+If there are events on a given date, they would be highlighted with a grey tint (e.g., August 27).
+When tapping on the date, the number's tint changes to blue, and you can see the events listed for that day below.
 Each event is fetched from a JSON object.
-The events rendered below uses the `CalendarEvent` (path: `components/events/CalendarEvent.jsx`) component, where the event name, date, and time are passed in to be rendered.
+The events rendered below use the `CalendarEvent` (path: `components/events/CalendarEvent.jsx`) component, where the event name, date, and time are passed in to be rendered.
 Since we are using a JSON object, a `FlatList` was used to render all of the events on a given day.

 ## Directory

 ![Directory](https://github.com/user-attachments/assets/aa90139b-fc86-4fe7-912f-517354b6cd48)

-The Directory (path: `app/directory.jsx`) screen contains subdirectories comprising of different types of staff employed at the school (e.g teacher, administration, etc.) Each subdirectory uses the `DirectoryCategoryLink` (path: `components/directory/DirectoryCategoryLink.jsx`) component, where the title of the subdirectory is passed in via a JSON object.
+The Directory (path: `app/directory.jsx`) screen contains subdirectories comprising different types of staff employed at the school (e.g., teachers, administration, etc.).
+Each subdirectory uses the `DirectoryCategoryLink` (path: `components/directory/DirectoryCategoryLink.jsx`) component, where the title of the subdirectory is passed in via a JSON object.
 When tapping on the subfolder, the contents are rendered on a separate screen.
 The subdirectories are rendered by a `FlatList`.

 ## Directory Category

 ![Directory Item](https://github.com/user-attachments/assets/68b3c348-f52c-45c5-b901-adba195165fe)

 The Directory Category (path: `app/directoryCategory.jsx`) screen renders all staff of the category.
-Each staff member is rendered via the `DirectoryItem` (path: `components/directory/DirectoryItem.jsx`) component, where a name and position of the staff is passed in.
+Each staff member is rendered via the `DirectoryItem` (path: `components/directory/DirectoryItem.jsx`) component, where the name and position of the staff are passed in.
 The staff members are rendered by a `FlatList`.

 ## Quick Links